-The number of students taking at least one online course grew substantially for the ninth straight year, according to a new survey from the Babson Survey Research Group.
-The new survey, which was previously sponsored by the Sloan Consortium and administered by the Babson Survey Research Group, is the ninth iteration of an annual poll of academic administrators about online learning.
-Previously, the survey was commonly known as the "Sloan-C survey" but this year Babson produced the survey itself.
-The researchers garnered responses from 2,512 colleges and universities, including both non-profit and for-profit institutions.
-Results indicate that online enrolments grew 10%, as the number of students taking at least one online course crept past six million.
-Meanwhile, views on the quality of online education compared to traditional courses have shifted by 10% over the last eight years.
-In 2003, the first year the Babson group and Sloan-C conducted the survey, 57% of academic leaders estimated that learning outcomes in online courses were equal or superior to those of face-to-face courses.
+The number of students taking at least one online Grand Canyon University, a for-profit university based in course grew substantially for the ninth straight year, Phoenix, Arizona, recently hired 98 full-time online faculty according to a new survey from the Babson Survey members.
+Full-time teaching positions are rare in online Research Group.
+The new survey, which was previously higher education, however Grand Canyon University felt that sponsored by the Sloan Consortium and administered by having long-term online professors would offer a the Babson Survey Research Group, is the ninth iteration competitive advantage as Brian Mueller, Grand Canyon's of an annual poll of academic administrators about online CEO, said it sends a message about "better teaching and learning.
+Previously, the survey was commonly known as the better service."
+He said it is expected that the new full-time "Sloan-C survey" but this year Babson produced the survey faculty will enhance the University's brand, reduce marketing itself.
+The researchers garnered responses from 2,512 colleges costs and improve student retention.
+The new permanent and universities, including both non-profit and for-profit online faculty will teach most of Grand Canyon University's entry-level classes, typically the first three courses in all institutions.
+Results indicate that online enrolments grew 10%, as the number of students taking at least one online academic programs, in order to support the retention of course crept past six million.
+Meanwhile, views on the quality online students; a strategy based on the fact that online of online education compared to traditional courses have students are likely to drop out more quickly than their peers shifted by 10% over the last eight years.
+In 2003, the first at traditional campuses.
+Another part of what the University year the Babson group and Sloan-C conducted the survey, describes as a "high touch" strategy involves having student 57% of academic leaders estimated that learning outcomes in advisers and financial aid counselors in the same building as online courses were equal or superior to those of face-to-face the full-time online faculty.
+The University also requires on-site professors to conduct a "welcome call" to all new students. courses.
 This year the figure was 67%.
-Online enrolments now account for nearly a third of all enrolments in higher education.
+Online enrolments now account for nearly a third of all enrolments in Some other colleges operate in a similar manner to Grand Canyon.
+The fully online University of Maryland University higher education.
+College employs 215 full-time faculty members and requires them to work in University facilities; filling the role that department chairs hold at traditional colleges.

 US News & World Report published its inaugural guide to online degree programs in early January 2012.
 The magazine's new guide does not provide lists based on overall program quality but instead it produced "honor rolls," spotlighting colleges that consistently performed well across the ranking criteria, which include student services, student engagement, faculty credentials and admissions selectivity.
 To ensure the rankings were reliable, US News formulated its ranking methodology after the survey data was collected.
 Doing so allowed researchers to be fair to colleges that interpreted questions differently, a data research analyst with the magazine explained.
 Some distance-learning experts criticize that technique, arguing that the methodology should have been developed before the surveys went out.
 Visit www.usnews.com/education/online-education to review the rankings.